What are Shopmatic’s User permissions?

 Example: In India additional services such as Cataloguing and Digital Marketing are available

-This gives access to enable, edit, disable the multi-currency feature on the Shopmatic platform.
+This gives access to enable, edit, and disable the multi-currency feature on the Shopmatic platform.

-This gives access to enable, edit, disable the shipping partners, own shipping and self-collect options.
+This gives access to enable, edit, and disable the shipping partners, own shipping and self-collect options.

 This gives access to manage the domain settings page, where a custom domain can be connected to the Shopmatic account, and also, (depending on the market) where a custom domain name can be purchased.

 This gives access to manage the billing details of the Shopmatic account, the ability to move from a Transaction plan to a Subscription plan and vice versa.
 To update the payment details from Seller to Shopmatic and etc.

 This gives access to enquire about the financial services that are available in the respective markets.